Skip to main content

 Dettifoss

-In the northern section of the park, Dettifoss is considered Europe's most powerful waterfall by volume, dropping 44 metres across a width of around 100 metres.
+In the northern section of the park, Dettifoss is the second most powerful waterfall in Europe by volume, dropping 44 metres across a width of around 100 metres.
 It sits in the Jökulsárgljúfur canyon, which is accessible from Route 862 or 864 off the Ring Road.
 The drive from Reykjavík to this part of the park takes around seven hours, so most visitors who come specifically for Dettifoss base themselves in Akureyri or the Mývatn area.

 Getting there